-The term of this Agreement shall be from July 1, 2018 to June 30, 2021, or until all revenue from the last quarter's Fee payments has been distributed, whichever is later.
+The term of this Agreement shall be from July 1, 2021 to June 30, 2024, or until all revenue from the last quarter's AB939 fee payments have expended and/or distributed, whichever is later.

 29. INDEPENDENT CONTRACTOR

 Each party shall perform responsibilities and activities described herein as an independent contractor and not as an officer, agent, servant or employee of any of the parties hereto.
 Each party shall be solely responsible for the acts and omissions of its officers, agents, employees, contractors and subcontractors, if any.
 Nothing herein shall be considered as creating a partnership or joint venture between the parties.